mykelalvis/FT/Traveller/WORKING/Mongoose/Behind the Claw/Behind the Claw.md

 career opportunities for veterans.
 Many enter service with Mirriam’s system squadron or reserve armed forces, while ex-scouts find a new home with the Deep Sea Exploration Service (DSES).

 The DSES is dedicated to mapping ocean beds and researching the creatures living there.
-It is a reasonably safe occupation but there are always hazards inherent when exploring caves in the side of an ocean trench 10 kilometres beneath the surface.
+It is a reasonably safe occupation but there are always hazards inherent when exploring caves in the side of an ocean trench 10 kilometers beneath the surface.

 Mirriam’s naval base is one of several forming a ring around the Droyne worlds of Andor and Candory.
 Due to the extremely strict nature of the Red Zones around those worlds, the nearest Imperial systems all have naval bases and forces there are on high alert.
 Caution is advised, as the Imperial Navy is more than ready to fire on vessels attempting to slip through or sneak something past the blockade.